-- Legal spouse;

-- Children up to the age of 26; and

-- Unmarried children for whom you or your covered spouse are required to provide medical coverage for under a divorce decree, paternity judgment, or Qualified Medical Child Support Order (QMCSO), and who otherwise meet the eligibility requirements of a Dependent child.
+- Legal spouse; - Children up to the age of 26; and - Children up to age 26 for whom you or your covered spouse are required to provide medical coverage for under a divorce decree, paternity judgment, or Qualified Medical Child Support Order (QMCSO), and who otherwise meet the eligibility requirements of a Dependent child. - Children over age 26 who are incapable of self-sustaining employment because of a physical or mental disability that began before age 26, and who are dependent upon you for support.
+You must provide proof of incapability to the Benefit Trust Office within 60 days of the later of the date the child reaches age 26 or the date you become eligible for benefits under the Plan.
+Proof of continuing disability or unmarried status may also be required from time to time.